-Robert S. Mueller, III, Director, Federal Bureau of Investigation, Remarks as Prepared for Delivery to the RSA Cyber Security Conference, Mar.
+Robert S. Mueller, III, Director, Federal Bureau of Investigation, , Mar.
 1, 2012, FBI — Combating Threats in the Cyber World: Outsmarting Terrorists, Hackers, and Spies.

 U.S. Department of Justice, U.S. Department of Justice Disrupts Hive Ransomware Variant, Jan.
 26, 2023, https://www.justice.gov/opa/pr/us-department-justice-disrupts-hive-ransomware-variant (Hive has targeted more than 1,500 victims and received over $100 million in ransomware payments).